-by the noise (about $1.75\,\mathrm{mVrms}$), and the steepest slope of the response $(0.11(9)\,\mathrm{mV/ns}$, estimated from an average of 10%-90% transitions of an ensemble of pulses) to be on the order of 16 ns.
+An expected timing accuracy for single photon events that can be extracted from the TES response would be given by the RMS noise (about $1.75\,\mathrm{mV}$), and the steepest slope of the response $(0.11(9)\,\mathrm{mV/ns}$, estimated from an average of 10%-90% transitions of an ensemble of pulses) to be about $16\,\mathrm{ns}$.
 However, a simple threshold detection of the leading edge does not work if pulses start to overlap.

-A more precise timing information of a photodetection event is obtained from a least square fit of the signal to a displaced standard pulse.
+More precise timing information of a photodetection event is obtained from a least square fit to the signal using a displaced standard pulse.
 To efficiently initialize this fit, we do not directly use the qualifier window AB for two reasons: first, it contains only a fraction of the leading edge belonging to the earlier pulse that contains most of the timing information, and second, it includes a large portion of the decaying tail unassociated with the onset of photodetection.
-The time window CD derived from the same discriminator levels ensures the inclusion of the first leading edge, and is shorter as well.
+The time window CD derived from the same discriminator levels ensures the inclusion of the first leading edge, and is also shorter.

-In a similar way, we derive an integration time window from the qualifier window to determine the pulse integral, from which we associate with the photon number of a quasi-monochromatic light source.
+Similarly, we derive an integration time window from the qualifier window to determine the pulse integral, from which we extract the photon number of a quasimonochromatic light source.
 As a starting point, we choose point C for the integration to capture the rising slope of a pulse, and extend the time D by a fixed amount Δt{ext} to point E to capture the tail of the response signal (figure 2(d)).
-We found that it is more reliable to extend point D by a fixed time to capture the tail of the signal than to reference the end of the integration window to point B because the signal-to-noise ratio around B is low, leading to a large variation of integration times.
-We empirically find that $\Delta t{ext} = 1700 \,\text{ns}$ gives a good signal-to-noise ratio of the pulse integral.
+We found that it is more reliable to extend point D by a fixed time to capture the tail of the signal rather than to reference the end of the integration window to point B. This is because the signal-to-noise ratio around B is low, leading to a large variation of integration times.
+We empirically find that $\Delta t{ext} = 1700 \, \text{ns}$ gives a good signal-to-noise ratio of the pulse integral.